luispuerto/luispuerto-net/README.md

 ### Prerequisites

-The only prerequisite to run this blog locally is to have Jekyll on your machine.
+The only prerequisite to run this blog locally is to have Jekyll on your machine, and it's recommended to have also [Bundler][].

 ```shell
 $ gem install jekyll bundler